 Where does climbing occur?

-Ontario climbing activity occurs on the Canadian Shield and Niagara Escarpment.
-Many climbers enjoy the close proximity of granite climbing areas in Eastern Ontario, such as Bon Echo and Kingston Mills, while the sheer volume of rock in Northern Ontario — in the Lake Superior region especially — offers numerous developed areas for climbers to explore.
+In Ontario, climbing activity occurs on both Canadian Shield granite and Niagara Escarpment dolomite.
+Many climbers enjoy the close proximity of granite climbing areas in Eastern Ontario, such as Bon Echo and Kingston Mills, while the sheer volume of rock in Northern Ontario – in the Lake Superior region especially – offers numerous developed areas for climbers to explore.
+The dolomite of the Niagara

-The Niagara Escarpment is close to many highly populated areas and is, therefore, an obvious and common destination for climbers.
-Rock climbing takes place on the Escarpment from Niagara Falls all the way to Tobermory.
-Some of the most popular areas are Niagara Glen, Rattlesnake Point, Old Baldy, and Lion’s Head.
+Escarpment is close to many highly-populated areas, and is, therefore, an obvious and common destination for climbers.
+Rock climbing takes place on the escarpment from Niagara Falls all the way to Tobermory, with areas such as Niagara Glen, Rattlesnake Point, Old Baldy, and Lion’s Head among the most popular.
 Ontario has become known to climbers around the world as a rock climbing destination and is featured in numerous magazines and films.

-The demographics of the rock climbing community are quite broad, varying widely in terms of age, religious activity, political affiliation, and socio-economics.
-That said, OAC annual surveys found that the average outdoor Ontario climber was male, between the ages of 26-35, with an average income of CAD$52,000.
-Ontario climbers typically have an above-average level of education and income and are likely to travel both in Canada and abroad to climb.
-Participants of the OAC surveys indicated that the primary reasons they rock climb are for the personal challenge and to connect with nature.
-Climbers make a significant economic contribution to local tourism in many areas.
-There are an estimated 8 million climbers living in North America.
+The demographics of the rock climbing community are, generally speaking, quite broad, varying widely in terms of age, religious activity, political affiliation, and socio-economics.
+That said, a 2021 OAC survey found that, in Ontario, the average outdoor climber was male, between the ages of 26-35, with an average income of between CAD$75,000 to CAD$100,000.
+Ontario climbers typically have an above average level of education as well as income and are likely to travel both in Canada and abroad to climb.
+Participants of the OAC survey indicated that the primary reasons they rock climb are for the personal challenge and to connect with nature.
+Climbers make a significant economic contribution to local tourism many areas.
+There are an estimated 10 million climbers living in North America.

 What kind of equipment is used?

 Different types of climbing require different kinds of equipment.
 However, special shoes and chalk are used almost universally to improve adhesion to the rock.
-Ropes, harnesses, carabiners, and belay devices are used to protect against injuries from falls.
-Many climbers use helmets to protect against rock falls or other serious injuries that can occur while climbing.
+Ropes, harnesses, carabiners and belay devices are used to prevent falls and ensure the safety of climbers.
 Advances in technology and the establishment of international safety standards and testing have resulted extremely strong and reliable equipment.

-A popular question asked by non-climbers is: What happens if you fall?
-Falling happens more often than successful ascents.
-During a fall, the climber’s weight is simply absorbed by the stretch in the rope, which is held taut by the belayer.
+A popular question asked by non-climbers is “what happens if you fall”?
+Falling is a safe and normal part of rock climbing.
+During a fall, the climber’s weight is simply absorbed by the stretch in the rope, which is held taught by the belayer.

 What impact does climbing have on the environment?